While Judge Fiona Maye (Emma Thompson) deals with an ethically complicated family law case, her marriage to Jack (Stanley Tucci) is falling apart.

 Emma Thompson’s portrayal of this character is mesmerising.
 The way she lets Fiona’s entire demeanour betray what’s going on inside her head is phenomenal.

 Thompson doesn’t need any lines to let the viewer know what’s happening.
 She can do that perfectly well with just a frown or a gaze or the tenseness and speed in her walk.

 Her acting is subtle and nuanced, yet powerful and overwhelming.
 She carries this entire film and she does it gracefully.
 She is an extraordinarily talented awe-inspiring force of nature if ever there was one.

-Fionn Whitehead is perfectly able to hold his own opposite Emma, which I imagine is quite a feat, especially at the age of 21 with only 5 other acting credits to his name.
+Fionn Whitehead is perfectly able to hold his own opposite Emma Thompson, which I imagine is quite a feat, especially at the age of 21 with only 5 other acting credits to his name.

 His performance is raw and intense, playing young Jehovah’s Witness Adam who is determined to refuse the blood transfusion that will save his life.

 Throughout the film Adam becomes obsessed with Fiona, who came to see him at the hospital and decided his fate for him by allowing the blood transfusion.

 He leaves her voicemail messages and follows her to work wanting to hand her poems and letters he has written.
 Fiona, ever the distant professional, tells him to stop contacting her, though it is clear from the way she looks back at him and the fact that she keeps his letters and poems that she actually can’t quite let this boy go.

 When Adam goes against her wishes and follows her all the way to Newcastle to tell her he wants to come live with her, Fiona rejects him once again and calls a cab to take him home.